JaMo42/window_manager/README.md

 - `Alt + Tab` Windows-style window switching

+## Status bar

+The window manager has a builtin status bar which is enabled by default.
+It can be disabled by calling `cargo build` with `--no-default-features`.
+See the [configuration file format](./doc/CONFIG.md) for customization options, currently only the font and colors can be changed.

+The bar contains a workspace switcher on the left and the current battery charge and time on the right.

 ## Hibernation

 (This was mostly implemented for fun and is likely not something you want).